-The satellite provided service which includes from Direct-To-Home TV service to telecommunications, internet and weather advisories that save the lives of fishermen, etc. are all adversely affected by the space debris.
+The satellite-provided service, which includes from Direct-To-Home TV service to telecommunications, internet, and weather advisories that save fishermen’s lives, are all adversely affected by space debris.

-The technology; built by the students will operate by a spool of carbon fiber wires measuring less than 15 microns in thickness ballooning out into a spiderweb-like structure that will help in pulling away from a dead satellite from its orbit.
+The technology, built by the students, will operate by a spool of carbon fiber wires measuring less than 15 microns in thickness ballooning out into a spiderweb-like structure that will help in pulling away a dead satellite from its orbit.
 By the time it enters the Earth, the debris will disintegrate due to the heat generated by the friction.

-The Space Age began on October 4, 1957, with the launch of the Soviets’ Sputnik 1, the first artificial satellite.
-Since then, there have been more than 5,200 rocket launches that have placed some 7,500 satellites into orbit.
-Of them, about 4,300 remain in space today, but only a small fraction about 1,200 remain operational.
+The Space Age began on October 4, 1957, with the launch of the Soviet’s Sputnik 1, the first artificial satellite.
+Since then, more than 5,200 rocket launches have placed some 7,500 satellites into orbit.
+Of them, about 4,300 remain in space today, but only a small fraction, about 1,200, remain operational.
 The rest constitute space debris.
 Space debris or junk is estimated to be as much as a combined mass of about 8,135 tonnes circling our planet.

 Such technological triumph certainly brings cheers as space is considered a Global Common and should be used for the overall welfare of the human race.